5 Bedroom Home in Collinsville - $364,900

 Quality new construction w/an upgraded floor plan.
 Gourmet kitchen w/custom cabinets, vent hood and walk in pantry.
 Spa-like master bath w/beautiful walk in tiled shower.
-Plenty of storage.
-Extensive wood work including crown trim, wood beams and built-ins.
+Built-ins for plenty of storage.
+Extensive wood work including crown trim, wood beams and hardwood floors.
 Energy efficient foam insulation.
 5th bedroom could be an office w/closet.
 Too many amenities to list.
 PICTURES OF FORMER MODEL HOME.

 5 Bedroom Home in Collinsville - $364,900